mrocklin/mrocklin.github.io/startup-best-practices.md

 expectations that lead to burnout for you and corrosive behavior to the team.

 You're a human, and you've been a pretty successful human up until this point.
-You should probably keep doing whatever it was were doing before.
+You should probably keep doing whatever it was you were doing before.
 There's no reason to completely change your behavior.
 Instead, change the company to suit you.

 ### Optimize for yourself